willnix/utls/README.md

 Documentation below may not keep up with all the changes and new features at all times, so you are encouraged to use [godoc](https://godoc.org/github.com/refraction-networking/utls#UConn).

+# This Fork
+This is my (@willnix) fork of uTLS to make Server DH keyshares somewhat accessible.
+It's not yet done and still requires some ugly reflection hacks to get the actual keyshare values.

 # Features
 ## Low-level access to handshake
 * Read/write access to all bits of client hello message.